 Apr 20, 2017 – Senate; Governor signed.
 Chapter 90, 2017 Laws.

 Apr 20, 2017 – Effective date 7/23/2017.

-Concerning safe technology use and digital citizenship in public schools.
+Concerning media literacy and digital citizenship in public schools 2016

 As technology becomes more prevalent, students must learn how to safely, ethically, responsibly, and effectively use technology.
 This law enables students, parents or guardians, teachers and other school employees, administrators, volunteers, and community representatives to engage in an ongoing discussion on safe technology use, Internet use, digital citizenship, and media literacy.